 Massages We Offer

-Swedish— the most common and popular massage therapy with one of the primary goals of the Swedish massage technique is to relax the entire body.
+Swedish – The most common and popular massage therapy with the primary goal of relaxing the entire body.
 This is accomplished by rubbing the muscles with long gliding strokes in the direction of blood returning to the heart.

 Body Firming— This focuses on specific areas such as thighs, abdomen, and arms to promote circulation of dissolution and removal of fatty tissue through increased circulation and blood flow using Cyprus and Grapefruit Essential Oils.